kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	// +optional
 	ExpectedInterceptorFinishTime *metav1.Time `json:"expectedInterceptorFinishTime,omitempty" protobuf:"bytes,3,opt,name=expectedInterceptorFinishTime"`

-	// ProgressTimestamp is the time at which the eviction process was reported to be in progress by
+	// ProgressTime is the time at which the eviction process was reported to be in progress by
 	// the interceptor.
-	// Cannot be set to the future time (after taking time skew into account).
+	// Cannot be set to the future time (after taking time skew of up to 10 seconds into account).
 	// +optional
-	ProgressTimestamp *metav1.Time `json:"progressTimestamp,omitempty" protobuf:"bytes,4,opt,name=progressTimestamp"`
+	ProgressTime *metav1.Time `json:"progressTime,omitempty" protobuf:"bytes,4,opt,name=progressTime"`

 	// EvictionRequestCancellationPolicy should be set to Forbid by the interceptor if it is not possible
 	// to cancel (delete) the eviction request.